 Richard Taylor is Managing Director of Harp Academy, an independent music service teaching harmonica to groups of children in Primary Education (KS1/KS2) in Sussex (UK).
 Harp Academy uses the harmonica to make a positive impact on children’s lives.

 Why learn harmonica?

-Lessons are extra-curricular, in groups of six¬†and held within the school premises.
-They can take place during the school day or after hours.
-Children receive on average 3 lessons each month, each one¬†normally lasting thirty minutes.
+Lessons are extra-curricular, in groups of six to ten and held on school premises.
+They can take place during the school day (except for lunchtimes) or after school.
+Children receive 10 lessons each term, each one normally lasting thirty minutes.

 Child purchase their music pack from Harp Academy and bring this to each lesson.
 Our starter packs include a folder, two harmonicas, a song book, a mission book, a sticker and a pen.

 Our teachers are trained in the Harp Academy teaching technique and follow carefully prescribed teaching guidelines.
 All have either a state teaching qualification or else are highly experienced in their field.
 Many are also professional performers.
 We continuously assess and monitor our team members, and everyone undergoes statutory background checks and carries public liability insurance.

 In the event that a school is unable to facilitate daytime lessons, or student numbers do not warrant separate classes, Harp Academy also runs after school harmonica clubs where children come together to enjoy making music with the harmonica.
 These are usually run on School premises.